What is the ‘New Plan’ for UK immigration?

 Amending the British Nationality Law so that members of the Windrush Generation will be able to obtain British citizenship more easily.

-Second, To deter illegal entry into the UK – stopping people smugglers.
+Second goal: to deter illegal entry into the UK – stopping people smugglers.

 Toughening up on people smugglers to deter future trafficking of immigrants.